|Launch date||21 April 1999|

 There are two star cameras aboard acting as precision attitude sensors.
 The FOV of one camera is 20º x 15º to ensure coverage of enough stars, the other camera has a FOV of 10º x 7º providing a fine resolution.
 The optics for the star cameras are: f/0.85 25 mm and f/1.0 50 mm, respectively.
 Both cameras use CCD detectors.
 In order to operate under very low light conditions, such techniques as long integration times (up to a second), reduced output noise bandwidth, a non-linear transfer function, and low-noise amplification are used to obtain usable signals from faint stars.

-The spacecraft imagers have been performing excellently, their success has been the return of spectacular 10m resolution panchromatic and 32m multispectral images from orbit demonstrating “a breakthrough in the order of magnitude reduction in cost for high resolution space imagery.”
+The spacecraft imagers have been performing well, their success has been the return of high quality 10m resolution panchromatic and 32m multispectral images from orbit demonstrating “a breakthrough in the order of magnitude reduction in cost for high resolution space imagery.”

 SGR-20 is an ESA-funded instrument in partnership with SSTL.
 The objective is to provide an experimental test-bed for GPS orbit and attitude determination.
 The SSTL design uses a MITEL chip set and an ARM60 RISC processor (32 bit).
 Radiation tolerance is implemented through an EDAC (Error Detection And Correction) memory and a latch-up protected power switch.
 SGR is a 24-channel instrument, it features five GPS antennas, four of which can be used simultaneously to track GPS signals.
 The carrier phase of L1 signals are observed at each of the four antennas.
 One antenna is sufficient for orbit determination.
 With the signals from the multiple antennas it is possible to determine the S/C attitude by measuring phase differences and applying interferometric techniques.
 15) 16) 17) 18) 19) 20)